-The school is a Voluntary Aided Church of England School and enjoys close links with the church in Crossways and Moreton.
-We take children to the Christingle Service at Crossways and to take part in the annual Moreton Flower Festival.
-The school holds Harvest and Nativity Services in school, to which parents are invited.
+The school is a Voluntary Aided Church of England School and enjoys close links with the church on the school site.
+We hold annual Christingle and Harvest Festival services in the church and our children take part in the annual Flower Festival at Moreton Church.